udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 In what we call a "Asset Oriented Programming" model, app developers take advantage of the traditional Internet application architecture and use UDAP as a layer of

 1. asset tokenization;
-2. transaction notarization;
+2. transaction notarization; and
 3. contract adjudication in case of dispute.

 Technically UDAP provides multiple modules to speed up app development, such as:

-1. **Tokenization service**, to manage the full life-cycle of asset-backed crypto-tokens.
+1. **Token service**, to manage the full life-cycle of asset-backed crypto-tokens.
 Applications can immediately register token-based assets on chain and offer built-in marketplace to their customers.
-2. **State channels service**, to allow applications to conduct transactions mostly offline and [secured by public blockchains](https://www.jeffcoleman.ca/state-channels/), such as Ethereum.
+2. **[State channels](https://www.jeffcoleman.ca/state-channels/) service**, to allow applications to conduct transactions mostly offline and secured by public blockchains, such as Ethereum.
 3. **Data obfuscation service**, to hide the ownership of assets, using *[Ring Signature](https://en.wikipedia.org/wiki/Ring_signature)* technology.
 4. **Secure content distribution** for digital content assets, using *[Proxy Re-Encryption](https://en.wikipedia.org/wiki/Proxy_re-encryption)* technology.
 5. **Exchange service**, for decentralized asset trading, including app-currencies and asset tokens.